OrangeKami/T3A2-A/README.md

   Acceptance Criteria

-  - "A good innovatitive idea doesn't appear in once and need a lot of delibrate thinking.
+  - "A good innovative idea doesn't appear in once and need a lot of deliberate thinking.
 It's important for me to be able to add, edit, and delete ideas.
 Just in case, I want to change something later on before I press the submit button." - Amela

 User Story 3